 What impression is the writer trying to express in the simile "a wicket can be selected as true as a billiard table."

-That the wicket is bad That the wicket is That the wicket That the wicket can be used for 15 Dau smooth is green a number of things.
+That the wicket That theThat the wicketThat the wicket

+is bad wicket is is green can be used for

+smooth a number of

+things.